NTF-KURAMA/NTF-KURAMA/README.md

-### NTF Sensor
+### NTF Restrictions
 <b>
-This is a sensor for alert Upcoming works and problems.
+- This is a sensor for alert Upcoming works and problems.
 </b>